 Electives (15 credit hours)

-- 15 credit hours of additional economics courses (ECON-xxx) at the 300 level or above, excluding ECON-370 International Economics
+- 15 credit hours of additional economics courses (ECON-xxx) at the 300-level or above, excluding ECON-370 International Economics (3)

 American University offers students the opportunity to earn both undergraduate and graduate degrees through its combined bachelor's/master's programs.
 See Combined Bachelor's and Master's Degrees for more information.

-- Interested students should apply to the program in their junior year.
-Students in this program will not be required to take the Graduate Record Examination (GRE).
+- Students in this program will not be required to take the Graduate Record Examination (GRE).
 Students will be admitted formally to MA status only after they have completed all requirements for the BS in Economics with a cumulative grade point average of 3.00 or higher.